Yuto Adachi: 2016–present: Debut with Pentagon and solo activities

 On October 10, 2016, Yuto officially debuted as a member of Pentagon with their first extended play Pentagon.
 He is the lead rapper and lead dancer in the group.
 Less than two months later, Yuto participated in Pentagon's second extended play Five Senses.
 He co-wrote the song "Engine", making this his first Pentagon's song after debuting as a Pentagon member.
 In 2017, he made a cameo in the drama Hello, My Twenties!
 2 with his bandmates as a member of Asgard.
 On September 24, Yuto challenged his first role as the MC for Japan-Korea 10th Anniversary KMF2017 which was held at Yokohama Arena.
 In 2018, Yuto co-hosted 69th Sapporo Snow Fest 10th Anniversary K-POP FESTIVAL 2018 along with Monsta X's Hyungwon and Target's Woojin.
 The MCs were selected for being born in a year in which the Olympics took place, Yuto was born in 1998 during Nagano Winter Olympic.
 In June 2021, Yuto began hosting his own bimonthly segment on Mnet Japan's program Mnet BANG!.

+In early 2023, Yuto became the co-host of the TV Tokyo program Who is your next?
+The Klobal Stage alongside ONF's U. On October 9, it was announced that he had left Cube Entertainment alongside fellow Pentagon members Yeo One, Yanan, Kino, and Wooseok.
+By the end of the month, he had signed with RINK Entertainment, moving his activity base to Japan.

+Yuto will release his first single Dat Girl, featuring the lead single "Dat Girl" and three other songs, on December 13.